Place Stanislas, a royal square

 Came the French Revolution and its share of degradation; the statue of Louis XV, which marked the square’s center, was destroyed.

-It was eventually named Place Stanislas in 1831, when a statue of the Duke of Lorraine was placed where Louis XV’s statue once stood.
+It was named Place Stanislas in 1831, when a statue of the Duke of Lorraine was placed where Louis XV’s statue once stood.

 The many improvements made over the decades, however, transformed the square.